Localization of abelian gauge fields with Stueckelberg-like geometrical coupling on $f(T,B)$-thick brane

 \section{Abstract}

-In the context of $f(T, B)$ modified teleparallel gravity, we investigate the influences of torsion scalar $T$ and boundary term $B$ on the confinement of both gauge vector and Kalb-Ramond fields.
-Both fields require a suitable coupling in five-dimensional braneworld scenarios to yield a normalizable zero-mode.
-In this work, it is then assumed a Stueckelberg-like geometrical coupling that couples non-minimally the fields to torsion scalar and boundary term.
-To build our braneworld scenarios, we used the first-order formalism in which two kinds of superpotential are taken: sine-Gordon and deformed.
-For these superpotentials, we obtain the warp factor.
-The geometrical coupling is used to be able to produce zero mode localized.
-Moreover, the massive spectrum for both fields is investigated, and we obtain possible resonates massive modes.
-Furthermore, we find no tachyonic modes, leading to the consistent thick brane.
+In the context of $f(T,B)$ modified teleparallel gravity, we investigate the influence of torsion scalar $T$ and boundary term $B$ on the confinement of both the gauge vector and Kalb-Ramond fields.
+Both fields require a suitable coupling in five-dimensional braneworld scenarios to yield a normalizable zero mode.
+We propose a Stueckelberg-like geometrical coupling that non-minimally couples the fields to the torsion scalar and boundary term.
+To set up our braneworld models, we use the first-order formalism in which two kinds of superpotential are taken: sine-Gordon and $\phi^{4}$-deformed.
+The geometrical coupling is used to produce a localized zero mode.
+Moreover, we analyze the massive spectrum for both fields and obtain possible resonant massive modes.
+Furthermore, we do not find tachyonic modes leading to a consistent thick brane.

 \keywords{Abelian gauge field, Geometric coupling, Modified teleparallel gravity, Thick brane.}